 For all users, regardless of impairment, clearly indicating the direction of a link through appropriate link text is vital.
-This helps users decide whether or not they actually want to follow a link.
-For sighted users, meaningful link text is extremely useful where there are several links on a page (particularly if the page is text-heavy), as meaningful link text provides a clearer indication of the functionality of the target page.
+This helps users decide whether they actually want to follow a link.
+For sighted users, meaningful link text is useful where there are several links on a page (particularly if the page is text heavy), as meaningful link text provides a clearer indication of the functionality of the target page.
 Users of some assistive technologies, which can generate a list of all the links on a single page, can more easily understand the link text out of context if that link text is both unique and informative.
-However, sighted individuals with cognitive disabilities may become confused if a link does not provide enough information to accurately describe where the link will take them.
+However, sighted individuals with cognitive disabilities may become confused if a link does not provide enough information to accurately describe where the link takes them.

 Above all, make sure that the purpose of a link is clearly described within the text of the link.

 Links should be phrased consistently across pages, especially for navigation bars.
 For example, if a link to a specific page is named Publications on one page, use that text on other pages to ensure consistency.